armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-8-47.md

 > Requires Agent Service 1.0.11

-The Agent Plugin now sends a list of Kubernetes kinds to get cached when the Agent registers itself to save memory.
+The Agent Plugin now sends a list of Kubernetes kinds to get cached when the Armory Agent registers itself to save memory.
 The default kinds list includes the following:

 - ReplicaSet
 - Service